 Archbishop Anthony Fisher OP: What is the Priesthood?

-Archbishop Anthony Fisher OP, Bishop Tony Randazzo, Bishop Terry Brady, Bishop Richard Umbers and Rector of the Seminary of the Good Shepherd, Fr.
-Danny Meagher with the newly Ordained Priest, Fr.
-Matthew Meagher, August 2018.
+Archbishop Anthony Fisher OP, Bishop Terry Brady, Bishop Richard Umbers, Bishop Danny Meagher with the newly Ordained Priests, Fr.
+Adrian Simmons, Fr Bijoy Joseph, Fr Mark Anderson and Fr Benjamin Gandy, August 2022.